Dr Julie Cooke

 Julie has been involved with the Australian Science Olympiad program since 2005.
 She is a member of the Thoracic Society of Australia and New Zealand (TSANZ), Australian & New Zealand Society of Respiratory Science (ANZSRS), Australian Lung Foundation and Sports Medicine Australia.

 Trent has a Bachelor of Science (Advanced) with First Class Honours from the University of Sydney.
 Whilst studying for a PhD in Biochemistry he started teaching Chemistry and Junior Science at Sydney Grammar School.
-Having changed tack from academia to education he is currently completing a Graduate Diploma of Education at the University of New England.
-He has worked on both the Competition and Online parts of the Rio Tinto Big Science Program.
+Having changed tack from academia to education he completed a Graduate Diploma of Education at the University of New England.

-Trent has been involved with the Australian Chemistry Olympiad program since 1998 when he was a student in the program.
-He was a tutor and lecturer in the program from 2000-2005 and he has been Deputy Director since 2007.
+Trent has been involved with the Australian Science Olympiad program since 1998 when he was a student in the program.
+He was a tutor, lecturer and deputy director the program from 2000-2015 and became director in 2016.

 Earth & Environmental Science